perama-v/perama-v.github.io/docs/cairo/deployment_options.md

 StarkNet is a network, which means that it has the ability to perform actions and complex coordination tasks.
-A StarkNet operator may take a Cairo program and perform some task before the progam is converted into a proof.
+A StarkNet operator may take a Cairo program and perform some task before the program is converted into a proof.
 This is powerful because it allows the operator perform increasingly complex tasks to enrich the layer 2 system.
 Features for the different stages of the roadmap are as follows:
 - **Planets**.
 Read the Cairo program and insert state values requested, such as the current